-As in the years before, a heterogenous situation with no or high frequency of CAA resistance was detected in Galicia.
-A limited monitoring was done for Basque, resulting in a low to moderate frequency.
-Portugal Most samples from Portugal were fully sensitive, some samples contained low or moderate frequencies of CAA resistance.
-Greece Based on limited sampling, no CAA resistance was detected in Peloponnese area and moderate frequencies of CAA resistance were detected in Makedonia.
-Croatia All samples from Croatia showed high frequency of CAA resistance.
+As in the years before, a heterogenous situation with low or high frequency of CAA resistance was detected in Galicia.
+Monitoring in Basque and Valencia resulted in a high frequency of CAA resistance.

+Portugal

+CAA resistance was heterogenous in Portugal.
+Some samples were fully sensitive, others contained low to high frequencies of CAA resistance in the populations.

+Greece

+As in the years before, no CAA resistance was detected in Peloponnese area but moderate to high frequencies of CAA resistance were detected in Makedonia in 2022.

+Croatia

+Samples from Croatia showed moderate to high frequency of CAA resistance.

+Hungary

+As in the previous year, samples from Hungary were heterogenous and contained no to moderate frequency of CAA resistance in 2022

+Romania

+Monitoring of samples across Romania showed no to moderate values of CAA resistance.

+Turkey

+Samples from Dogu Marmara and Ege region were fully sensitive to CAAs

+Bulgaria

+All samples analysed were full sensitive.